Prilosec Overdose: An Introduction

 Symptoms of a Prilosec Overdose

 If a person overdoses on Prilosec, the symptoms can vary.
-Some commonly reported symptoms of a Prilosec overdose include:
+Some commonly reported symptoms of a Prilosec overdose include:- Confusion

 - Drowsiness